awslabs/amazon-athena-cross-account-catalog/README.md

 **WARNING**

-This is intended to be a proof of concept.

-While functional, this may not be the recommended way to enable cross-account Athena queries in the future.
+This is one of many ways to be able to access cross account data catalogs that currently exist.
+Please evaluate all your options to see which one fits best for your use case.

 -------------------------------------